 - Improves Alzheimer’s

-If you’re ready to take your health to the next level, try these 77 coconut oil uses and cures!
+If you’re ready to take your health to the next level, try these 77 coconut oil uses!

 77 Creative Coconut Oil Uses

-These coconut oil uses are broken into 4 categories: Food Uses, Body and Skin Care, Household, and Natural Medicine.
+These coconut oil uses and homemade coconut oil DIY recipes are broken into four categories: Food Uses, Body and Skin Care, Household, and Natural Medicine.